 • Use of alcohol or some medications, such as tranquilizers and sedatives

-• Nasal or sinus irregularities, such as a deviated septum, that cause breathing issues
+• Nasal or sinus irregularities, such as a deviated septum, that causes breathing issues

 There’s a second, less common type of breathing issue called central sleep apnea.
 This happens when your brain’s messages directing regular breathing fail.